How to Install and Use Docker on CentOS 7

 As you can see the search results prints a table with five columns,

 AUTOMATED.
-Official image is an image that Docker develops in conjunction with upstream partners.
+The official image is an image that Docker develops in conjunction with upstream partners.

 image pull subcommand: